devnull255/sqlite-shelve/README.md

 sqlite-shelve
 =============

-* Implements a thread-safe shelve-like store in SQLite
+* Implements a shelve-like store in SQLite
 * Applications incorporating this module can utilize the interfaces of SQLiteShelve class just like they do the Shelve class
 * In most ordinary use cases, applications that use the builtin shelve module can switch to SQLiteShelve with the followng: